How Many Days in Lisbon?

 Lisbon is a year-round destination, with warm summers and mild winters.
 Hot summer temperatures are cooled off by the Atlantic breeze, while in winter they never reach the freezing point.
 Although it’s known as a sunny city and for being the European capital with the mildest winters, it can also rain for days between November and April.
 Weather at that time of the year is quite unpredictable, but in the spring there may be downpours for one hour followed by clear skies and sun.
 Because many of Lisbon’s top attractions are outdoors (the viewpoints, beaches, and even the palace-hopping in Sintra), visiting in the wettest months may not be a good idea.
 The high tourist season is between June and early September, so the prices of accommodation go up at that time.
 Late May and mid-September may be the best times to visit, as temperatures are mild, it’s good enough for days at the beach, and the crowds are fewer.
 If you must visit in the summer, make sure you book accommodation well in advance.

 The extension of Lisbon’s royal palace has been under construction since 2018, to display the Crown Jewels and other royal treasures.
-It’s scheduled to be concluded in late 2021, and in the meantime, the grand rooms of the palace are also being renovated.
-The paintings that cover the entire walls and ceiling of the King João IV Room have been restored, and in 2021 the Throne Room, which was covered with scaffolding throughout 2020, will reopen.
+It’s scheduled to open in the first half of the year, and in the meantime, the grand rooms of the palace are also being renovated.
+The paintings that cover the entire walls and ceiling of the King João IV Room have been restored, as have been the entire Throne Room and the Blue Room.

 Also reopening late in the year are the cloisters of the cathedral, which will have a new museum and show the archaeological remains of 3,000 years of Lisbon’s history.

-The waterfront by Praça do Comércio will also look different in 2021, as the former ferry station will become a tourist center with a restaurant and the starting point of sightseeing cruises.
+The waterfront by Praça do Comércio also looks different in 2022, as the former ferry station has become a tourist center and the starting point of sightseeing cruises.

 With no scheduled date but expected to be inaugurated this year is Casa Ásia, a museum located next to São Roque Church, which will present a collection of art from between the 4th century B.C. to the 20th century, created in the different Asian countries, especially those linked to the Portuguese maritime trade.